shannonmoeller/gulp-hb/README.md

 ### `partials` _`String|Array.<String>`_

 Glob string or array of glob strings matching partial files.
-Partial files are either standalone Handlebars files, or JavaScript files that define one or more helpers.
+Partial files are either standalone Handlebars files, or JavaScript files that define one or more partials.

 As a standalone Handlebars file: